szpakowska/Course-Manager-Go-For-Java-Girl-Final-Project/README.md

 ## Key Features

 ### Course/Block/Lesson Management
 Spearheaded by Anna Szpakowska (https://github.com/szpakowska), this module covers the full backend and frontend implementation of course, block, and lesson management using Spring Boot and Thymeleaf.
 This includes leadership in Spring Security integration for robust authentication and authorization mechanisms.
+Following the course's completion, Anna independently leads the transformation into a RESTful model integrated with Angular, leveraging her expertise to drive its development.
+Follow the ongoing evolution of this project at this link: https://github.com/szpakowska/edu-hub-app

 ### User Management
 Led by Monika Mieleszko, the user management module ensures seamless user authentication, and role-based access control.